 The transfer rate was much higher for women who had never given birth before.
 That rate ranged from 23.4 percent to 45.4 percent throughout the studies.
 For women who already had children, that rate was much lower, ranging from 5.8 percent to 12 percent.

 If you’ve had a C-section for a prior birth, it may be riskier for you to have your future babies at home.
 If you’ve had a vaginal birth since that C-section, you can still have a healthy outcome with a home birth though (source).
-You’ll have to weigh the risk and consider how your prior deliveries went, as well as your overall health.
+You’ll have to weigh your options, considering how your prior deliveries went, as well as your overall health.

 I firmly believe that every woman should be offered the opportunity for a Vaginal Birth after Cesarean (VBAC).
 Unfortunately, many hospitals do not provide that option.